Semmering Base Tunnel: Contractors

-The primary contracts for the construction of the Semmering Base Tunnel is divided into three contract sections.
+The primary contracts for the construction of the SBT is divided into three contract sections.
 During 2014, the contract for the construction of the 13 km-long central section of the tunnel, valued at approximately €623 million ($827 million), was awarded to a consortium of Implenia and Swietelsky.
 A separate contract was awarded to Amberg Engineering for it to conduct tunnel excavation works, while Strabag was engaged to conduct drilling activities.
 During 2010, BGG Consult was awarded a contract to provide geotechnical and hydrogeological consulting services during both the tendering and construction phases of the programme.

-The Austrian Federal Railways contracted the planning of the proposed Semmering Base Tunnel's route to a consortium of Werner Consult and Witrisal consortium to conduct the route planning for the tunnel.
+The Austrian Federal Railways contracted the planning of the proposed SBT's route to a consortium of Werner Consult and Witrisal consortium to conduct the route planning for the tunnel.
 Separately, Gruner AG was also involved in the design for the new twin-tube tunnels; this work included its aerodynamics and environmental control, including operational and emergency ventilation systems.
 Soil mechanical and geotechnical consulting services at the intermediate sites at Fröschnitzgraben and Grautschenhof by INSITU Geotechnics.

+In June 2024, Porr and Rhomberg Sersa Rail Group were awarded a €176 million fit-out contract for the tunnel.